JSFoundation/TAC/TAC-Charter.md

 ## Section 6.
 Ecosystem Mentorship

-The jQuery Foundation administers a mentorship program through which projects may enter the Foundation and through this program, it will support these projects in their efforts to implement policies and instill values that foster contribution and collaboration from a larger and more diverse set of individuals and organizations.
+The JS Foundation administers a mentorship program through which projects may enter the Foundation and through this program, it will support these projects in their efforts to implement policies and instill values that foster contribution and collaboration from a larger and more diverse set of individuals and organizations.
 The goal of this mentorship program is to ensure that projects are well maintained and supported for the long term and are welcoming environments that encourage participation.
-In order to best serve the entire JavaScript ecosystem, the jQuery Foundation will formally partner with the Node.js Foundation to guide the mentorship program.
+In order to best serve the entire JavaScript ecosystem, the JS Foundation will formally partner with the Node.js Foundation to guide the mentorship program.
 In order to facilitate this partnership, the Node.js Foundation will have representation on the TAC as described in the [Establishment of the TAC][] section above and will provide project mentors as they become available